jpschewe/fll-sw/scoring/docs/scheduler.md

 ### Description tab

 The description tab is used to load and edit a file with schedule parameters.
 The edited file can be saved with the disk icon.
-The lightbulb icon runs the scheduler and table optimizer on the resulting schedule and then loads it in the schedule tab.
+The lightbulb icon runs the scheduler and optionally the table optimizer on the resulting schedule and then loads it in the schedule tab.

-You can find more examples in our [previous datafiles](../../scheduling/blank-schedules).
+You can find some examples in our [previous datafiles](../../scheduling/blank-schedules).
 Look for the properties files.
 You can start with one of these and modify them.

 ### Schedule tab